-If you’ve ever run short on ideas for design, subject lines or images, don’t worry – we’ve all been there.
-There is nothing wrong in getting a little inspiration from other successful marketing campaigns.
+If you’ve ever run short on ideas for design, subject lines, or images, don’t worry – we’ve all been there.
+There is nothing wrong with getting a little inspiration from other successful marketing campaigns.
 If you plan to subscribe to a lot of newspapers, it can help to keep organized by creating folders and labels in your inbox.

 29. Don’t Forget the Preview Text

 A subject line is a bread-and-butter to grab your email subscriber’s attention.
 However, a well-worded preview text can bring them even further.
 Make sure your preview text is cut short and to the point in your customer’s inbox.